Algorithmic Shadow Spectroscopy: Observables in Quantum Chemistry

-Let us illustrate on an example how one can construct problem-specific observables for quantum chemistry.
-Consider the electronic structure problem: given a peak in the spectrum that corresponds to the transition between the exact ground state and the first excited state, our intensity from \cref{statement:intenisty} with respect to an observable $O$ is calculated via the expansion
+We now analyse the example of a peak that corresponds to the gap between the ground state and the first excited state.
+The peak intensity with respect to an observable $O$ (\cref{statement:intenisty}) is calculated via an expression formally resembling the conventional transition dipole moment as

-Here we write both the exact ground and excited states as linear combinations of post-HF corrections as, e.g., $\ket{\psi_\text{gs}} = c_1 \ket{111100 \dots} + c_2 \ket{111010 \dots} \dots$.
-Usually the HF solution has the dominant weight as $c_1 > c_k$ with $k>1$ (even if the HF is not a good approximation) and thus in \cref{eq:expansion} the first term in the expansion is the dominant term.
-It now immediately follows that the Pauli strings that give the most intense signals are the ones that induce a transition between HOMO and LUMO orbitals as e.g., $X_3 X_4$ or $X_3 Y_4 Z_{7}$.
-The second example shows we can append a Pauli $Z$ operator to any qubit and the operator still gives rise to intense signals.
-Furthermore, all such operators can be ordered into a small number of commuting groups and we could thus measure them simultaneously using well-established techniques e.g. Ref.~\cite{Izmaylov2020}

-\cref{table:HF_paulis} summarises the most intense at most $3$-local Pauli string signals for a 12-qubit LiH Hamiltonian.
-While the most intense ones correspond to the HOMO-LUMO transition that we can construct a priori, the second most intense ones correspond to post-HF corrections.
-For example, the operators that excite electrons from the HOMO-1 orbital to the LUMO+1 orbital as $X_2 Y_5$, or any other string that is related by adding a Pauli $Z$ operator to any other qubit, give strong signals.
-We could efficiently estimate the amplitudes of these low-weight post-HF corrections from, e.g., MP2 classical simualtions -- that is we can tell which excitations will be dominant and thus we could construct the corresponding families of Pauli strings.